-When key K is turned on, the circuit is closed and the current, I flows making the light bulb go on.
+When key K is closed, the circuit is turned on and current I flows turning the light bulb, R on.

 Test Yourself 1:

-1) The electric current, I, is defined as (a) the # of gallons of water crossing a section of a pipe per second (b) the # of Coulombs of electric charge crossing a section of a wire per second or per unit of time (c) neither a nor b.
+1) The electric current, I, is defined as (a) the # of gallons of water crossing every cross-section of a pipe per unit of time (b) the # of Coulombs of electric charge cross-crossing every section of a wire per unit of time (c) neither a nor b.

 7) 350mA may be written as (a) 350,000A (b) 0.35A (c) 3.5A.